 (IMPORTANT: DO NOT INSTALL THE DIABLOSPORT TUNING FOR NON TURBOCHARED VEHICLES as these are tunes for a STOCK naturally aspirated vehicle and not a TURBOCHARGED vehicle.
-In this case, IMMEDIATE and SEVERE engine damage and or DRIVABILITY PROBLEMS may result!)

 Installing the STS Fuel Injectors:

 WARNING: Any fire or smoking is absolutely prohibited during this process.
 Use extreme caution as fuel hoses and lines are pressurized and will leak when disconnected.
 Take all necessary precautions when servicing pressurized fuel lines and working with open fuel containers!